dannybloe/dzVents/README.md

 Edit the file `dzVents_settings.lua` and enter the ip number and port number of your Domoticz instance.
 Make sure that you don't need a username/password for local networks (see Domoticz settings) or dzVents will not be able to fetch additional data like battery status and device type information!
 If you don't want this then you can set `['Enable http fetch']` to `false`.

 In the scripts folder there is an example.lua file.
-The scripts in that folder are used by the dzVents *_main.lua script files.
+The scripts in that folder are used by the dzVents script_`device_main.lua`  and `script_timer_main.lua` script files.
 All scripts in that folder are scanned by dzVents and the triggers are read and the code executed only when necessary.

 Getting it to work
 ============